Muhammed-Hagras/HagShop_Shopping_Cart/README.md

 - ### React-moment for dates.

-- ### Strip payemnt - webhooks to create orders to database.
+- ### Stripe payment - webhooks to create orders to database.
 - ### JavaScript/ES6.